jhumelsine/jhumelsine.github.io/_posts/2023-10-07-factory-design-patterns.md

 <img src="/assets/FactoryInterfaceOnly.png" alt="Programming to Interface but calling new()" width = "60%" align="center" style="padding-right: 20px;">

 The GoF continued their interface theme with their Creational Design Patterns, which complete the story for most design patterns when paired together.
 The Creational Design Patterns instantiate objects without the Client Application having direct knowledge of the class type for the instantiated object.
-The GoF were obsessed with encapsulating class type within a Creational Design Patterns so that the Client Application would not know the type.
+The GoF were obsessed with encapsulating class type within a Creational Design Pattern so that the Client Application would not know the type.

 ## Resolving Object References Without Calling `new` Directly
 We have a bit of a paradox.
 We need to resolve references to interfaces without direct knowledge of the class type, but the only way to instantiate an object is via a constructor which requires direct knowledge of the class type.
 We can resolve this paradox with a little indirection.
 I can think of several ways to resolve an object reference without the Client Application calling `new` directly.
 The constructor is still invoked via `new` but never by the Client Application.